Hands-on Gear Review

 Compare approach shoes ratings side-by-side >

-Pros: Light, comfortable, great for long multi-pitch routes, stylish, smears well, great value
+Pros: Feather light, great for carrying on long multi-pitch routes, smears well, great value

-Best Uses: Urban style approach shoe that also climbs well and is ideal on multi-pitch climbs
+Best Uses: Urban style approach shoe that climbs well, ideal on multi-pitch climbs, slip on option for cragging

 Compare top rated competitors side-by-side >